 The Bodhisatta was once a partridge.
 He lived inside the leaf hut of a world-renowned teacher who taught the sacred texts to five hundred students.
 A lizard and her two children also lived in the teacher’s home, a dairy cow and her calf stayed outside, and a lion and tiger who were friends with the teacher lived nearby in the surrounding forest.

-One day the teacher died.
-After his students performed funeral rites and build a mound over his ashes, they wondered how they could continue their studies.
-The Bodhisatta was very wise and from listening to the teacher’s lessons he had mastered the three vedas, so he took over teaching them.
-The Bodhisatta was an excellent teacher; his explanations of difficult issues flowed like a stream down a mountain, and his students were delighted.
+When the teacher died, his students performed funeral rites and built a mound over his ashes.
+They wondered how they could continue their studies.
+The Bodhisatta was very wise, and from listening to the teacher’s lessons he had mastered the three Vedas, so he took over teaching the students.
+The Bodhisatta was an excellent teacher; his explanations of complex issues flowed like a stream down a mountain, and his students were delighted.
 They built him a golden cage and served him honey and parched grains.

-When a festival was being celebrated, all the students left the school to join it with their families.
+When a festival was being celebrated, all the students left the school to join in with their families.
 While they were away, a wicked ascetic wandering through the region came to their school.
-The lizard invited him to stay and told him where to find rice and oil and then went out to find her own food.
-During the day the ascetic killed and ate the Bodhisatta, the young lizards, and the cows, then in the late afternoon he fell fast asleep.
+Not knowing his true nature, the lizard invited him to stay and told him where to find rice and oil, then she went out to find her own food.
+During the day, the ascetic killed and ate the Bodhisatta, the young lizards, and the cows; then, in the late afternoon, he fell fast asleep.

 The lizard returned and searched frantically for her children.
 A tree fairy told the lizard what the wicked ascetic had done and urged her to bite him on the neck and kill him.
 But the lizard feared he would wake up and eat her, so she fled into the forest.